ForNeVeR/Fenrir/MAINTAINING.md

 Rotate NuGet Publishing Key
 ---------------------------
-CI relies on NuGet API key being added to the secrets.
+CI relies on a NuGet API key being added to the secrets.
 From time to time, this key requires maintenance: it will become obsolete and will have to be updated.

 To update the key: